Writing Email Newsletters

 This is usually the company or team’s name.
 It identifies the sender in the recipient's inbox.

 Keep your subject line descriptive.
 There's no perfect length, but some email clients display only the first words.
 Tell—don't sell—what's inside.
-Subject lines should be in title case.
+Subject lines should be in sentence case.
 (Note that this is different from a headline, which you may want to include in the campaign itself.)

 The top line of your campaign appears beside each subject line in the inbox.
 Provide the info readers need when they’re deciding if they should open.